 - Kubernetes clusters.

-It is intended to be used instead or together with
+Teleport is intended to be used in place of, or together with,

 sshd for organizations who

 - Easily manage trust between teams, organizations and data centers.

 - Have SSH or Kubernetes access to behind-firewall clusters without any open ports.

 - Role-based access control (RBAC) for SSH protocol.